bjyurkovich/rest-tutorial-for-bio-science/README.md

 virtualenv -p /usr/bin/python2.7 venv source venv/bin/activate
 ```
+> If you don't have pip, you may need to install it (on Ubuntu: sudo apt-get install python-pip)

 You may notice now that there is a `(venv)` marker at the beginning of your terminal line.
 This means it worked!